Simple And Tasty Low FODMAP Starters To Prepare For Your Special Holidays

 Laura shares with us her delicious recipe for Aromatic Spiced Prawns.

 My next guest, Nataliya, is originally from Melbourne.
 Nataliya started off with a science degree before transferring to a Bachelor of Physiotherapy at the University of Melbourne.
 During her science studies, Nataliya’s previously niggling IBS became much worse and she was eventually diagnosed with fructose malabsorption as well.
-She and her husband have since moved to Seattle where she started up her blog Not From A Packet Mix as a way to deal with living with fructose malabsorption and to record their favourite recipes.
+She and her husband have since moved to Seattle where she started up her blog Not From A Packet Mix (P.S.
+Natalya’s blog has moved to The Friendly Gourmand) as a way to deal with living with fructose malabsorption and to record their favourite recipes.
 Nataliya has taken nutrition and biochemistry subjects over the course of her studies and loves the science behind the low FODMAP diet.
 In her spare time, she’s a wannabe runner and loves to read, hike, and bake.
 Nataliya shares with us her delicious Creamy Roasted Pumpkin and Sage Soup.

 I’m also going to share one of my own recipe with you, it’s called Zucchini (or Courgette) Tartlets.